 This is the first in Jim Orchard's three-part series on the formulation of Joe Biden’s climate change agenda.
-Part two is available here.
+Part two and part three are also available.

 Joe Biden struggled to raise campaign funds or create much excitement during the primary campaign.
 At best, he is seen as a reasonably safe pair of hands who will appeal to the older, blue-collar voters who didn’t vote for Hilary Clinton in the 2016 election.
 At worst he is too old, too white and too moderate, especially for younger progressives, most of whom wanted either Sanders or Warren to be the presidential candidate.

 With the unexpectedly swift end to the primary campaign, Biden has an opportunity for a policy reset.
 Are there areas where he can shift to the left in areas that appeal to progressives but won’t alienate moderates?
 Climate is one area where he might find room for compromise.
 Unlike healthcare and immigration, where entrenched positions leave little room for policy nuance, climate is a complex, multi-faceted topic with broad alignment on headline issues like the United States re-joining the Paris Agreement and making sharp reductions in carbon emissions.
 One area of lingering dissatisfaction for progressives, however, is Biden’s perceived lack of commitment for the Green New Deal (GND).